takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>

+  ○ 4.99.56 <br>
+    ・ Fixed a problem in which the display of fame and its boost information displayed during the main menu rarely contained abnormal values, and if abnormal values were found, the values would not be displayed. <br>
+    ・ The PlayerList and SquadList Party information is now enabled by default. <br>
+    ・ Fixed a problem that caused duplicate processing, such as consecutive update confirmations, when the reward loading timeout occurred. <br>
+    ・ Added text for abnormal termination to the end-of-round condition for Squad race rounds. <br>
+    ・ Optimized SquadList formula. <br>
+    ・ Analysis is now performed again when the content file is reloaded. <br>
+    ・ Fixed a problem in which, when vertical delivery support mode was disabled, the number of rounds that could be qualifed on a solo basis would not be displayed if the player continued to watch the game after he or she was eliminated in a round in which there was a Squad solo-based deadline. <br>
+    ・ Fixed a problem in PlayerList where the last player to finish in a point-earning round would appear in the place where first place would normally be displayed. <br>
+    ・ Fixed a problem in which the program that updates PlayerList when a certain number of players' scores are updated in a fast scoring point acquisition round was not working properly, causing Tools to run a little sluggishly. <br>
+    ・ Fixed a problem in SquadList where the lowest Integer score was displayed for a team that was defeated with 0 points in a vs format round. <br>
+    ・ Fixed a problem in which a program checking for the latest content file on GitHub would run out of control and display new content even though it did not exist if an error occurred during the process. <br>

   ○ 4.99.55 <br>
     ・ Fixed a problem in which Unicode was not taken into account when localized text was retrieved from GitHub. <br>
     ・ The status display during matchmaking has been changed to be easier to understand. <br>